Harbin cranium: Earlier Studies and Naming Controversy

-The Enigmatic Denisovans
+Denisovan affinities

-Based on the conspicuously massive size of the molars, they suggested the Harbin cranium is most closely related to and possibly the same species as the Xiahe mandible from Tibet, which has been grouped with the enigmatic Denisovans, an archaic human lineage apparently dispersed across East Asia during the Middle and Late Pleistocene currently identifiable from only a genetic signature.
+Based on the conspicuously massive size of the molars, Ji et al. 2021 suggested the Harbin cranium is most closely related to and possibly the same species as the Xiahe mandible from Tibet, which has been grouped with the enigmatic Denisovans, an archaic human lineage apparently dispersed across East Asia during the Middle and Late Pleistocene currently identifiable from only a genetic signature.
 The Xiahe mandible is also anatomically similar to specimens from Xujiayao and Penghu.
 The Penghu mandible has also been identified through proteomics as a Denisovan.

 Ji, Ni and colleagues further contend that Middle Pleistocene Asian specimens are more closely related to modern humans (H. sapiens) than the European Neanderthals, though nuclear DNA and ancient protein analyses place the Xiahe mandible and Denisovans more closely to Neanderthals than to modern humans.

 In June 2025, Qiaomei Fu and colleagues announced that the mitochondrial DNA and endogenous proteins of the Harbin cranium clusters with those of early Denisovans from southern Siberia.
 Dental calculus (calcified dental plaque) on the sole remaining tooth in the skull was the source of mitochondrial DNA and proteins analyzed, which is the first time that the host DNA has been recovered from this structure among Paleolithic human fossils.
 Xijun Ni of the Institute of Vertebrate Paleontology and Paleoanthropology, claimed that their results may have been compromised by his genetic contamination.
 Fu acknowledges in the paper "a substantial proportion" of the DNA she found was clearly the result of contamination.
 Using the established protocols to select only the DNA that is indeed ancient, the team found that the tiny amount of DNA remaining confidently identifies the skull as Denisovan.
 It contains 27 gene variants only found in the seven known Denisovan individuals, so none of these can arise from modern human contamination.
 The isolated proteins similarly support classification as Denisovan.
-British paleoanthropologist Chris Stringer commented that the Harbin cranium would be the appropriate species name for the Denisovans.

-Earlier Studies

-In two simultaneously published papers, Ji and colleagues declared the Harbin cranium represents a new species they dubbed Homo longi, in Chinese, 龙人 long ren, the Dragon Man that expresses sentiments of Chinese nationalism.
-However the naming was controversial, as paleoanthropologist María Martinón-Torres said: “It’s premature to name a new species, especially a fossil with no context, with contradictions in the data set.”